progval/Limnoria/plugins/Services/README.rst

 supybot.plugins.Services.nicks
   This config variable defaults to " ", is network-specific, and is not channel-specific.

-  Determines what nicks the bot will use with services.
+  Determines what nicks, space delimited, the bot will use with services.

 .. _conf-supybot.plugins.Services.noJoinsUntilIdentified: